faithNassiwa/ner-clinicaltrials-interventions/README.md

-# SemiSupervised Named Entity Recognition on Clinical Trial Interventions using BERN2 and BERT
+# SemiSupervised Named Entity Recognition on Clinical Trial Interventions using BERT

 ## Summary
 This project aims to extract valuable insights from the vast unstructured data in clinical trial